what is breast reconstruction surgery?

 - Procedures that are autologous (use the patient’s own body’s tissue to reconstruct and recreate the breast)

 Breast reconstruction using silicone or saline implants is a common approach that generally starts with the use of a tissue expander to help form a suitable pocket for an implant.
 The expander may be inserted after the mastectomy procedure or during the same operative session.
-Over the course of several months, the expander will slowly be enlarged using a sterile solution injected through a port residing under the skin.
+Over several months, the expander will slowly be enlarged using a sterile solution injected through a port residing under the skin.
 During the scheduled reconstruction surgery, the expanders are removed and replaced with permanent implants.

 During a mastectomy, the nipple and areola often cannot be saved.
 The loss of one’s nipple and areola can be as unnerving as the removal of the breast itself.
 However, reconstruction techniques have advanced greatly, allowing plastic surgeons the opportunity to recreate these areas of the breast to give a natural, aesthetically appealing appearance.
 In a separate procedure, the nipple is created using existing breast skin.
 Using a tattoo technique, the areola is recreated with a skin graft taken from the thigh, abdomen or back.